AlenGeoAlex/paste/README.md

   <img src=".github/banner.svg">
 </p>

+### NOTE : This is a modified version.
+This features public/private store options, Public will be storing to Lucko's api, while private will be stored to mine.

 **paste is a simple web app for writing & sharing code.** It's my own take on conventional pastebin sites like _pastebin.com_ or _hastebin_.

 Anyone can use paste!
 The official/public instance can be accessed using the endpoints listed below, but you can also [host your own](#host-your-own) if you like!